gabigor1/sei-group-project-3/README.md

 }
 ```

-## Win
+## Wins

 Making the NewsFeeds was a big win for me, I managed to retrieve the data from the backend to render it correctly in the profile page.
 Styling the app and made it similar to the wireframe we draw is one of my biggest wins in this project.

 ## Challenges

-One of the challenges we faced was communicated properly, so many times I or other people of the group change something but didn't say it, making us losing time.
+One of the challenges we faced was communicatting; so many times I or other people of the group changed something but didn't say it, resulting in setbacks for the deadlines.
 Another challenge was to make backend relationships and populate them.
-We fix the backend problems but it cost us a lot of time.
+We fixed the backend problems but it cost us a lot of time.

 ## Bugs